luigiifan/Macropad-Arduino/README.md

-# What is Macropad
-Macropad is a keypad that can perform macros and other functions using a microcontroller and scripts.

-# Pro Feature
+# Macropad Feature
-- Macros for gaming and coding
+- Advanced Macros
 - Multiple Panel with different functions
-- GUI for the navigation panel
+- Has a GUI
-- Easy to program but not easy for beginners
+- Easy to program
-- Cheap material but nice durability
 - Can be customized
-- Perfect fit for gamer
 - Wired connection
 - Without battery and lightweight